CROFT: A scalable three-dimensional parallel Fast Fourier Transform (FFT) implementation for High Performance Clusters: Introduction

-In most of these applications, FFT is applied on large data sets with multiple dimensions.
+The most popular MD simulation codes like GROMACS \cite{Hess2008}, AMBER \cite{Case2005} and CHARMM \cite{Brooks2009} use FFT from the FFTW3 library to perform electrostatic calculations.
+Most of these codes use MPI for parallelization in order to reduce the computation time on supercomputing clusters.
+FFT is applied on large data sets with multiple dimensions.
 This makes FFT calculations computationally intensive, and parallel FFT involves data distribution and collective communication.
 Therefore, a lot of efforts on research and development in parallelization of FFT, especially on 3D FFT, have been carried out for a variety of domain specific applications.
-With modern day HPC environment, where large number of processors are available, scalability and performance of 3D FFT is a major challenge.
-Parallelization of FFT algorithm can be broadly categorized as distributed FFT and transpose-based algorithms \cite{Foster1997} \cite{Grama2003}.
+With modern day HPC environments, where large number of processors are available, scalability and performance of 3D FFT is a major challenge.
+Parallelization of FFT algorithms can be broadly categorized as distributed FFT and transpose-based algorithms \cite{Foster1997}, \cite{Grama2003}.
 In order to utilize the maximum number of processors in modern day HPC machines, transpose-based algorithms have been predominantly used in many parallel 3D FFT codes.
+Looking at upcoming exascale cluster architectures, the conventional parallel 3D FFT calculations on HPC needs improvement for better performance.